 Designed to balance user flexibility with technical constraints, ensuring the experience remains intuitive while working within backend limitations.

-These visuals helped define how Castofly communicates across different touchpoints while maintaining a consistent tone and visual language.
+These visuals helped define how Castofly communicates across different touchpoints while maintaining a consistent tone, motion, and visual language.

 Working as the sole designer allowed me to own the process end to end, from defining the experience to shaping the product identity.